Where They Are

 Clickable Map of the Fortresses in Latium and Southern Umbria

 This map shows the towns where the Popes built the fortresses you see in this page (Castiglione del Lago and Spoleto - a separate page are further north).
 Very often these fortresses are called la "Rocca", this name being used when the castle is on top of a hill.
 Northern Latium and Umbria are the areas where almost every town has a Rocca.
-Some of them have been used until very recent times as prisons.
+Some of them have been used as prisons until very recently.

 The fortress and its coats of arms

 During the period when the Popes left Rome for Avignon most of

 fell under the rule of local families as was the case in

 other parts of Central and Northern Italy.

 Cardinal Gil de Albornoz was charged with the task

 to reconquer at least the areas closest to Rome

 to pave the way for the return of the Pope.

 He did not only achieve this, but he also laid down the basis for keeping his conquests by building fortresses in strategic positions.
 Narni, an important medieval town worth a visit, commands a narrow gorge of the Tiber, a key passage from Latium to Umbria and here Cardinal Albornoz built an imposing fortress which still retains the coats of arms of Pope Urban V and Gregory XI, the last two Popes who lived in Avignon.
 The coats of arms are among the oldest ones and they show both the keys and the triregnum (the crown of the pope) as separate entities.
 The fortress was strengthened in the early XIVth century.